King Charles Spaniel

 The King Charles Spaniel (also known as the English Toy Spaniel) is a small dog breed of the spaniel type.
-In 1903, the Kennel Club combined four separate toy spaniel breeds under this single title.
-The other varieties merged into this breed were the Blenheim, Ruby and Prince Charles Spaniels, each of which contributed one of the four colours available in the breed.
+In 1903, The Kennel Club combined four separate toy spaniel breeds under this single title.
+The other varieties merged into this breed were the Blenheim, Ruby and Prince Charles Spaniels, each of which contributed one of the four coat colours now seen in the breed.